lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 Make sure we add `--dev` as *Nodemon* should only be used for development.

 When we install *Nodemon* it will create a binary file in `./node_modules/nodemon/bin/nodemon.js`.
-This is helpful, because `yarn` can detect and run binaries.
+This is helpful because `yarn` can detect and run binaries.

 So all we need to do to run our dev server now is tell yarn to run nodemon.